-\textbf{Contributions.} In this paper, we show that the answer to the above question is positive and the BFGS method is capable of achieving these goals.
-BFGS is a quasi-Newton method that approximates objective function curvature using gradient information and its per iteration cost is $\mathcal{O}(d^2)$.
-It is well-known that it enjoys from a superlinear convergence rate that is independent of condition number in strongly convex and smooth settings, and hence, in high SNR setting it performs well.
-In this paper, we also show that in the low-SNR settings it improves the iteration complexity of GD.
+\textbf{Contributions.} In this paper, we address this question and show that the BFGS method is capable of achieving these goals.
+BFGS is a quasi-Newton method that approximates the objective function curvature using gradient information and its per iteration cost is $\mathcal{O}(d^2)$.
+It is well-known that it enjoys a superlinear convergence rate that is independent of condition number in strongly convex and smooth settings, and hence, in the high SNR setting it outperforms GD.
+In the low SNR setting, where the Hessian at the optimal solution could be singular, we show that the BFGS method converges linearly and outperforms the sublinear convergence rate of GD.
 Next, we formally summarize our contributions.